mrkamel/map-reduce-ruby/README.md

 end
 ```

-Please note that `MapReduce::HashPartitioner.new(16)` states that we want split
+Please note that `MapReduce::HashPartitioner.new(16)` states that we want to
-the dataset into 16 partitions (i.e. 0, 1, ...
+split the dataset into 16 partitions (i.e. 0, 1, ...
 15).
 Finally, we need some
 worker code to run the reduce part:

 ```ruby